RedditRecs

 Reddit Icon

-SkryleTV • about 1 month ago
+SkryleTV • 2 months ago

 The best one I got under 5k is most definitely razer blackshark v2